Is Siem Reap Worth Visiting? Exploring Beyond Angkor Wat

 Wat Bo

-How To Get To and From Siem Reap?
+How To Travel To and From Siem Reap?

 Siem Reap has an international airport but if you’re travelling around Cambodia, flights are not your only option.
 Gerry wrote a great post on getting around Phnom Penh and much of the information would be relevant for Siem Reap too.